daherb/corpus-services-ng/doc/List_of_corpus_functions.md

 The function can be used on:
 BasicTranscriptionData SegmentedTranscriptionData

+RemoveUnlinkedFiles:   This class takes a coma file and removes all files from the directory/subdirectories which are not linked somewhere in the coma file.
+The function has a fixing option: false
+The function can be used on:
+ComaData

 ReportStatistics:   This class creates or updates the html statistics report from the report output file outputted by the corpus services.
 The function has a fixing option: false